openshift-labs/lab-building-images/workshop/content/container-basics/02-starting-a-container.md

 The command logs details about the steps taken to pull down the image to the local environment.
 Once that process is complete, a container is started from the container image and the `date` command specified on the command line is run inside of the container.
 Because the `date` command exits immediately, the container is shutdown straight away.

 In this case the container image which was used was called `busybox`.
-This is a very minimal Linux container image.
+This is a very minimal Unix-like container image.
 We specified that the `latest` version of the container image be used, and that it should be pulled from the Docker Hub image registry (`docker.io`).

 If you run the command a second time: